Reports About Registrants

-In some situations, a person is legally required to report information to the College about a member.
+In some situations, a person is legally required to report information to the College about a registrant.
 These mandatory reporting scenarios include:

 - a regulated health professional has reasonable grounds to believe that a Registered Psychotherapist has sexually abused a client;

 - a person who operates a facility where a Registered Psychotherapist practises has reasonable grounds to believe that the RP is incompetent, incapacitated or has sexually abused a client;

 - a person terminates an employment or business relationship with a Registered Psychotherapist for reasons of professional misconduct, incompetence or incapacity; and

 - a Registered Psychotherapist has reasonable grounds to believe that another RP has practised unsafely.

 If one of the above applies, promptly submit a report in writing to the College, to the attention of the Registrar.
 Detailed requirements for making a mandatory report are set out in sections 85.1-85.6 of the Health Professions Procedural Code.